 April 26, 2022: Peter Lazes and Paul Clark will be members of an expert panel on staffing issues in the healthcare industry sponsored by the Nurses and Health Professionals Division of the American Federation of Teachers.

 DATE CHANGE: The Learning Collaborative 2.0 webinar scheduled for March 30, will now be held on April 20, 2022 from 4:00-6:00 pm EST. We plan to use this session to talk about current approaches for dealing with workforce issues on retention and hiring approaches.
 We will also set aside time to share updates of current partnership activities from each participating organization.
 Our plan is to convene sessions of the new Learning Collaborative 2.0 every 3 to 4 months.
-Please register for the webinar in advance.

 Recent HPi Activities